-If you’re a runner, there’s a good chance that you’ve experienced knee pain at some point.
-Studies show that the knee is the most common site of running injuries, with up to 50% of runners experiencing knee pain in any given year.
-Though there are various causes of knee pain, one of the most common in runners is called patellofemoral pain syndrome – which is just a fancy word for pain near the knee cap.
+If you’re a runner, there’s a good chance that you’ve experienced knee pain running.
+The knee is the most common site of running injuries, with up to 50% of runners experiencing knee pain in any given year.
+Though there are various causes of knee pain, one of the most common in runners is called patellofemoral pain syndrome – which is just a fancy way to say pain near the knee cap.

 Generally, this type of pain will be located in the front of the knee.
 It typically worsens with running downhill, going up or down stairs, squatting, and kneeling.
 It may even occur after sitting for long periods.

 The patella, also known as the knee cap, is supposed to move up and down smoothly when you bend and extend your knee.
 If something is restricting it from doing this, or if there are imbalances in muscular control of the movement, the knee cap will not move up and down properly.
 This leads to abnormal compression on one side of the knee, and tension on the other – either of which may lead to knee discomfort.